Reaction-Space-Explorer/reac-space-exp/test/mod/MOD_getting_started.md

 export PYTHONPATH=$PYTHONPATH:/usr/local/lib/
 ```
 ## Still having trouble?
+Some of your problems might be well known, so google your errors and see if you can fix them.
 Message me on Slack in the #reactionnetworkgeneration channel or personally (whichever you prefer).